atecon/benchmark_arima/README.md

 # SARIMAX estimation speed comparison between Python's 'statsmodels' package and Gretl
 The well-known M4 Competition on forecasting (https://www.sciencedirect.com/science/article/pii/S0169207019301128) indicated that pure machine learning and neural network methods performed worse than standard algorithms like ARIMA.
-Thus, even though not well-known in the data science community, yet, ARIMA of time-series models belong to the standard repertoire of any data scientist or academic.
+Thus, even though not well-known in the data science community, yet -- under the tag *ARIMA* you'll find only 3 articles under kdnuggets.com (https://www.kdnuggets.com/tag/arima) -- ARIMA of time-series models belong to the standard repertoire of any data scientist or academic (for a mathemtical elaboration see Lütkepohl (2006)).

 The purpose of this project is to compare the speed of estimating the model coefficients of an ARIMA-type model for both Python's popular 'statsmodels' package and Gretl's built-in arima apparatus.
 Speed of estimation the model's parameters is crucial.
 For instance, if one wants to estimate separate models for a sales forecasting probleme for hundred thousands of articles, computational time is relevant.
 Also, the construction of probability forecasts or Monte Carlo simulations are computationally heavy.